AppletunsApples/Hedgie-Essentials-Resources/README.md

 # INFO
-A full list of plugins I've either had help making or made myself!
+A full list of plugins I've either had help making or made myself (with the exception of Always Headbutt & TM Auto-Descriptions)!

 Of the plugins that can be found here, the Mystery Egg & Story Level System plugins **require new saves** in order to take effect!
 Anything else when implemented will retroactively work just fine!

 ## Plugins
+- Always Headbutt
+> Headbutt usage in the overworld will now always guarantee an encounter.

 - Black Market
 > A revision of the original [Black Market plugin](https://eeveeexpo.com/threads/2877/) by JT; allows the player to sell Pokemon ala a traditional Mart with the script command pbBlackmarket.
 Format is either pbBlackMarket[STOCKLISTNAME] with STOCKLISTNAME replaced with the list in the index at the top OR pbBlackMarket([[:SPECIES,COST,LEVEL]]).